Time as a Control Dimension in Robot Learning

-\mysubsubsection{Implementation details} \mysubsubsubsection{Policy design.} The model architecture and control loop are illustrated in Fig.~\ref{fig:model_architecture}.
-The actor, value critic, and cost critic were implemented as 5-layer multilayer perceptrons (MLPs) with identical hidden dimensions but independent weights.
-The actor takes in task-related observations, robot states, observed remaining time $t^{\text{left}}$, time ratio $r^t$, and the previous commanded actions.
-The output defines the parameters $\alpha \in \mathbb{R}^7$ and $\beta \in \mathbb{R}^7$ of a Beta distribution, $Beta(\alpha, \beta)$.
-From this distribution, six continuous values are sampled to define end-effector motion in 6-DoF space, and one binary variable is sampled for gripper open/close control.
-The sampled actions are converted to target joint positions for the low-level joint impedance controller, and the sampled gripper action is applied to the gripper control.
+The actor, reward critic, and cost critic are implemented as five-layer multilayer perceptrons with identical hidden dimensions but independent parameters.
+The actor receives task observations, robot state, temporal variables $(T_t^{\mathrm{left}}, tr_t)$, and previous actions.
+It outputs the parameters of a Beta distribution for six continuous end-effector motion commands and one binary gripper command.
+To improve sim-to-real transfer, we use an asymmetric actor--critic design.
+The critics receive privileged information, including precise instability values and task-specific simulator states, while the actor operates only on noisy observations available at deployment.

-Accurate scene instability and maximum allowable instability are difficult to measure for real-world deployments, yet are essential for estimating state values.
-To bridge this gap, we employ an asymmetric actor–critic method.
-The critic observes both noise-free observations and additional privileged information, such as instability metrics and task-specific privileges (\eg granular media positions in the pouring task), while the actor only uses noisy and observable inputs.
-The value critic output state value estimates, while the cost critic output state cost estimates.
-This design allows the actor to learn a deployable policy under partial observability, while the critic leverages privileged information to shape more accurate gradients.
-As a result, our learned time-aware policy can generalize to real robots in a zero-shot manner, requiring no additional fine-tuning or distillation.

-\mysubsubsubsection{Training details.} Our training involves two stages corresponding to the learning of 1) the temporal lower bound policy and 2) the time-aware policy.
-In the first stage, we continue the training of a vanilla reinforcement learning policy using a modified reward function that emphasized time-optimal completion.
-To ensure accurate state-value estimation after reward modification, the critic network is reinitialized while reusing the pretrained actor, consistent with recent findings in reinforcement learning~\cite{xiao2025efficient, choars, sun2022exploit, ahn2024reset, wolczyk2024fine}.
-During the first $N$ iterations, only the critic is updated to stabilize value predictions before allowing joint updates with the actor.
-Because this setting uses sparse rewards, we employ a KL-divergence constraint to prevent policy collapse.
-After each gradient step, if the KL divergence between the old and new policy exceeds a threshold (\eg 5), the update will be reverted.
-This safeguard maintains a bounded trust region for stable on-policy learning.

-In the second stage of learning the time-aware policy, for each episode, we randomly sample environment configurations along with corresponding $(t^{\text{min}}, p^{\text{max}})$ pairs obtained from the lower-bound estimation stage.
-The time ratio $tr$ is uniformly sampled from $[0.2, 1]$ and held constant within an episode, while the remaining time $T^{\text{left}}$ is updated according to Eq.~\ref{eq:TimeAwareObj}.
-We keep the KL-divergence mechanism to ensure stability during training.